-Nursing in public can be hard, especially if you’re still getting the hang of it!
+Having a newborn can be tough—but figuring out how to feed her when you're on the go is even tougher!
+Unless you want to confine yourself to the house, at some point you're going to have to nurse in public.
+And that can be hard, especially if you’re still getting the hang of the process.
 But there’s no reason to feel like you need to pump a bottle every time you leave the house.
 You can make the process easier by planning ahead (and investing in the right products).
 After nursing four children—and going through all the ups and downs of the experience—here are my seven best tips for breastfeeding comfortably in public.

 This is not the time to be wearing your tightest turtleneck—even if you look fantastic in it.
 If you know you’re going to need to nurse while you’re out, choose clothing that allows for easy access to the girls.
 Invest in a few great nursing tanks and bras—be sure to try them on before purchasing.
 And don’t worry—there’s no need to spend hundreds of dollars in nursing-specific clothing.
 In fact, you probably have items in your closet that are perfect for public nursing!
 A button down or cardigan layered over a nursing tank works just as well as any expensive top.